Greetings from Natchaug Music, Chaplin, CT

 A number of Bluegrass Showcase events are being implemented specifically to help increase the fan-base of bluegrass music.
 I am facilitating this activity, under the auspices of the Podunk Bluegrass Music Festival, and I will keep an up-to-date list of the who, when and where’s right here in this spot for you to peruse.
-More venues are being developed at other locations.
 A small $10 donation at the door gets the participating musicians paid.
 Showcases will run annually Sept. to May.
 To get your band onto the schedule call Myrna, not the venue.
-Here is what is happening so far….
+Here’s what’s happening in Q1 and Q2 this year.

 Packing House Willington, CT on 1st Wednesdays 7-9:30 PM

 156 River Road (Rt.
 32) Willington, CT 518-791-9474 (Venue manager Tom Buccino)